Mohism

 Birthplaces of notable Chinese philosophers from the Hundred Schools of Thought in the Zhou dynasty.
 Philosophers of Mohism are marked by triangles in blue.

 Mohism or Moism (/ˈmoʊɪzəm/, 墨家 (Mòjiā, School of Mo)) was an ancient Chinese philosophy of ethics and logic, rational thought, and scientific technology developed by the scholars who studied under the ancient Chinese philosopher Mozi (c.
 470 BC), embodied in an eponymous book: the Mozi.
-Among its major ethical tenets were altruism and a universal, unbiased respect and concern for all people, stressing the virtues of austerity and utilitarianism.
+Among its major ethical tenets were altruism and a universal, unbiased respect and concern for all people, emanating from the supreme deity Tian, stressing the virtues of austerity and utilitarianism.
 Illuminating its original doctrine, later Mohist logicians were pivotal in the development of Chinese philosophy.

 Mohism developed at about the same time as Confucianism, Taoism and Legalism, and was one of the four main philosophic schools from around 770–221 BC, during the Spring and Autumn and Warring States period.
 During that time, Mohism was seen as a major rival to Confucianism.
 While its influence endured, Mohism almost disappeared as an independent school of thought as it transformed and integrated into sects of Taoism in the wake of the cultural transformations of the Qin dynasty, after 221 BC.